Belize is the smallest of all the Central American countries.

 Where to Stay in Caye Caulker

-1. If you want to stay on this precious two mile island where Rastas, locals, fishermen and travelers enjoy the truly simple, relaxed life I highly recommend to check out Caye Reef.
+1. If you want to stay on this precious two-mile island where Rastas, locals, fishermen and travelers enjoy the truly simple, relaxed life, I highly recommend checking out Caye Reef.
 This is one of the newer hotels in the area.
-In it you will find one or two bedroom fully furnished apartments with fantastic ocean views.
+In it you will find one or two-bedroom fully furnished apartments with fantastic ocean views.

 Hopkins village is a small Garifuna town with a population of around 1,000 villagers located right in the center of the country.
 This beach town is a place where fishing is still one of the main activities.

 Many travelers talk about it as “The Friendliest Village in Belize”.

 Where to stay in Hopkins Village